oasis-sharp/SSBU-rewritten/CHANGELOGS/universal.md

 - Some aerials can now be hitfalled
 - Most down airs can be cancelled into any special move or other aerials upon hitting a player (not shield)
     - As many recoveries raw distances have been nerfed and the global DI multiplier has increased, many down airs have had knockback overall nerfed
-    - This means spiking and KOing people incredibly early offstage will be harder, but they can be repurposed for creative combos and setups du
+    - This means spiking and KOing people incredibly early offstage will be harder, but they can be repurposed for creative combos and setups